Kentik Proxy Agent

 -bgp_neighbor_ip6 string IP of IP6 BGP neighbor

--bgp_proxy string string [deprecated] BGP proxy IP:PORT
+-bgp_proxy string [deprecated] BGP proxy IP:PORT

--bgp_proxy6 string string [deprecated] BGP proxy IP:PORT
+-bgp_proxy6 string [deprecated] BGP proxy IP:PORT

 -bgp_config_file string BGPd JSON configuration file